10 Easy Vegetables To Grow Indoors All Year Round

 2. Beets

-Beets are also easy to grow indoors.
+Root vegetables such as beets are also easy to grow indoors.
 Plus, you can use some of the leaves while you’re waiting for the beets to develop.

 It’s best to grow these from seeds.
 Plant them in a large pot that has enough room to allow the bulbs to develop.
 If sowing seed, you might have to thin out some of the emerging seedlings to avoid your pot from becoming overcrowded.